 For my fishtank, it took a gravel suction tube.
 For our country, it took a pandemic.

-It is March of 2021, and the world is reflecting on the milestone we could have never imagined.
-Two-weeks of (not actually) flattening the curve has turned into a solid year of turmoil and tragedy, and in many ways, we can only begin to wrap our minds around the enormity of it all.
+It is January of 2022, almost two years after the pandemic began, and the world is reflecting on the milestone we could have never imagined.
+Two years of turmoil and tragedy, and in many ways, we can only begin to wrap our minds around the enormity of it all.

 The lives lost.
 The economy shattered.
 And according to new population data reports, the babies not being born.
-Due to the pandemic, one-third of women are delaying their plans to have a baby or deciding to have fewer (or no) children.
+Due to the pandemic, one-third of women were considering delaying their plans to have a baby or deciding to have fewer (or no) children.

-According to a December report by The Brookings Institution, we can expect to see 300,000 fewer babies born in the United States in 2021.
+According to a December 2021 report by The Brookings Institution, 60,000 fewer babies were born in the United States between October 2020 to February 2021 than originally expected.
+The full scope of the pandemic baby bust isn't visible yet, but The Brookings Institution also hypothesized that we we can expect to see 300,000 fewer babies born in total over the entirety of 2021.
 This trend isn't just happening in the United States, by the way.
 The Wall Street Journal reports that births in France are down by 13.5%, 9.3% in Japan, and in Italy, they are down 21.6%.

 The baby bust is not surprising.
 It makes sense that a pandemic would give people pause when considering if and how they want to expand their family.
 Plus, the 2021 State of Motherhood Survey found that 41% of millennial mothers say they're having less sex as a result of the pandemic.
 For those who plan to conceive via sex, this statistic might have some very real implications when it comes to family growth.